memfault/interrupt/_drafts/offensive-programming.md

 ## Defensive Programming

-Defensive programming (referred to from here on as DefP) is the practice of writing software to enable continuous operation after and while experiencing unplanned issues.
-A simple example of DefP is checking for `NULL` after calling `malloc()`, and ensuring that the program gracefully handles the case.
+Defensive programming is the practice of writing software to enable continuous operation after and while experiencing unplanned issues.
+A simple example is checking for `NULL` after calling `malloc()`, and ensuring that the program gracefully handles the case.

 ```c
 void do_something(void) {